Schedule

 This session will give an overview of how an organisation can apply a consistent methodology to support a tailored training solution when it comes to BIM and Digital Engineering.
 The class will summarise how to implement a BIM/DE assessment to determine existing skills gaps to enable and support a strategic approach toward training rather than a one size fits all approach.

-Dimas Novais, GHD Daniel Moodie, GHDConstruction, Pre-Design, Operations and Maintenance, DesignBILTInfrastructure, VisualisationAutodesk, Other VendorSynopsis:
+Dimas Novais, GHD Daniel Moodie, GHDOperations and Maintenance, Pre-Design, Design, ConstructionBILTInfrastructure, VisualisationAutodesk, Other VendorSynopsis:

 This presentation will explore a digital solution for Infrastructure Signal & Signage Sighting with complex, constrained and an innovative solution, using validation methods to improve the delivery within a BIM environment.